 Wai'anae Moku is a full-service education center located in Maile.
-The education center offers a math lab, a testing center, a student computer lab, as well as laptops, free wifi for UH system students, and support for distance learning.
+The education center offers a math lab, a testing center, a student computer lab, physical science laboratory, as well as laptops, free wifi for UH system students, and support for distance learning.